 Tanya Preyde – Producer

-Tanya is an emerging producer, story editor and writer based in Dartmouth, Nova Scotia.
+Tanya is a producer, story editor and writer based in Dartmouth, Nova Scotia.
 She has written, produced and directed countless amateur theatre shows, videos, and large-scale musical productions in her 18 years as a teacher.
 Her editing experience includes the graphic novel The Sunderland Volume 1: Schism by woodcut artist Jon Renzella, as well as work on Formosa Comics’ publications.
 She has a deep life-long love of film, theatre and writing.
 She acted in several high school and university productions, and completed her degree in Literature.
 Tanya is thrilled to bring her experience living and working in another culture, traveling extensively, organizing fundraisers and large events, writing and staging elaborate murder mystery parties, managing successful restaurants and being involved in action for social change to the GMP team.

 Erin Brown – Producer, Writer